The World Open trophy

 Trump defended the crown in 2024 with John Higgins emerging as the champion last year courtesy of a 10-6 defeat of Joe O’Connor in the final.

-Higgins is fancied as 8/1 shot in the outright betting market to repeat that success with Trump regarded as the favourite alongside Zhao Xintong with odds of 11/4.
+Higgins is fancied as an 8/1 shot in the outright online betting market to repeat that success with Trump regarded as the favourite alongside Zhao Xintong with odds of 11/4.

 How does the format work?